What Does Your Bag Tell About You?

 Always be selling, always be closing.
 You mean business and there is no space for frivolities in your life.
 A sleek briefcase will carry all your essentials up to the C-suite where you belong from the day you were born.

 When you look like a leader, people will expect you to act like one.
 At this stage there’s no more room for slackers.
-People look up to you and your job is to deliver their expectations.
+People look up to you and your job is to deliver their expectations, among other things.
+But as a super efficient alpha-female, you’ll have everything under control, no matter what time zone you’re in.

 6. Sports Bag